In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean and Variance control of protein levels in a gene expression network

 yields that the condition $k_2k_8-k_4k_6\ne0$ is necessary and sufficient for the local representativity of the nonlinear system.
 Note that since $(\mu_*,\sigma_*^2)\in\mathcal{A}$, the term ${\mu_*(k_p+\gamma_p)-\gamma_p\sigma_*^2}$ is always different from 0.
 The proof is complete. \end{proof}

-The local system being linear, the Routh-Hurwitz criterion could have indeed be applied as in the mean control case, but would have led to very complex algebraic inequalities, difficult to analyze in the general case, even for simple controller structures.
-The Popov-Belevitch-Hautus (PBH) stabilizability test would not have helped either to conclude on anything useful since it does not take into account the controller structure.
+The local system being linear, the Routh-Hurwitz criterion could have indeed been applied as in the mean control case, but would have led to quite complex algebraic inequalities, difficult to analyze in the general case, even for simple controller structures.
 Despite the `large size' of the matrix $A^*_\ell$, it is fortunately still possible to provide a stabilizability result using the fact that $A^*_\ell$ is marginally stable when the controller parameters $k_i$ are set to 0.
-This is obtained using perturbation theory of nonsymmetric matrices \cite{Seyranian:03}. \begin{lemma} Given any $k_p,\gamma_p>0$, the bilinear system (\ref{eq:bilsyst}) is locally asymptotically stabilizable around any equilibrium point (\ref{eq:eqptv1})-(\ref{eq:eqptv2}) using the control law (\ref{eq:clb}).\mendth \end{lemma} \begin{proof} The perturbation argument relies on checking whether the eigenvalues on the imaginary axis can be shifted by slightly perturbing the controller coefficients around the `0-controller', i.e. by letting $k_i=\eps d_i$, where $\eps\ge0$ is the small perturbation parameter and $d_i$ is the perturbation direction corresponding to the controller parameter $k_i$.
+This is obtained using perturbation theory of nonsymmetric matrices \cite{Seyranian:03}. \begin{lemma} Given any $k_p,\gamma_p>0$, the bilinear system (\ref{eq:bilsyst}) is locally asymptotically stabilizable around any equilibrium point (\ref{eq:eqptv1})-(\ref{eq:eqptv2}) using the control law (\ref{eq:clb}) provided that $(\mu_*,\sigma_*^2)\in\mathcal{A}$ and $u^*_i\le\bar{u}_i$, $i=1,2$. \mendth \end{lemma} \begin{proof} The perturbation argument \cite[Theorem 2.7]{Seyranian:03} relies on checking whether the eigenvalues on the imaginary axis can be shifted by slightly perturbing the controller coefficients around the `0-controller', i.e. by letting $k_i=\eps d_i$, where $\eps\ge0$ is the small perturbation parameter and $d_i$ is the perturbation direction corresponding to the controller parameter $k_i$.
 We assume here that both integrators are involved in the controller, that is ${|d_2|+|d_6|>0}$ and ${|d_4|+|d_8|>0}$.
-To prove the result, let us first rewrite the matrix $A^*_\ell$ as
+To prove the result, let us first rewrite the matrix $A^*_\ell$ as $ A^*_\ell=A_0+\eps\sum_{j=1}^8d_jA_j$.
+The matrix $A_0$ is a marginally stable matrix with a semisimple eigenvalue of multiplicity two at zero.
+Paradoxically, these eigenvalues introduced by the PI controller are the only critical ones that must be stabilized, i.e. shifted to the open left-half plane.
+From perturbation theory of general matrices \cite{Seyranian:03}, it is known that semisimple eigenvalues bifurcate into (distinct or not) eigenvalues according to the expression \cite{Seyranian:03} $\lambda_i(\eps,d)=\eps\xi_i(d)+o(\eps)$, $i=1,2$ where $\xi_i(d)$ is the $i^{th}$ eigenvalue of the matrix ${M(d):=\sum_{j=1}^8d_j\nu_\ell A_j\nu_r}$ where $\nu_\ell\in\mathbb{R}^{2\times 5}$ and $\nu_r\in\mathbb{R}^{5\times 2}$ denote the normalized left- and right-eigenvectors\footnote{Normalized eigenvectors verify the conditions $\nu_\ell\nu_r=I$.} associated with the semisimple zero eigenvalue.
+It turns out that all $\nu_\ell A_j\nu_r$'s with odd index are zero, indicating that the proportional gains have a locally negligible stabilizing effect.
+This hence reduces the size of the problem to 4 parameters, i.e. those related to integral terms.
+We make now the additional restriction that $d_4=d_6=0$ reducing the controller structure to one integrator per control channel.
+The matrix $M(d)$ then becomes